-Only the Syndicalist revolution can lead the proletariat and the whole of mankind on the road to true freedom, equality and brotherhood.
+Only the Syndicalist revolution can lead the proletariat and the whole of mankind on the road to true freedom, equality and brother-hood.
 It alone can save humanity from wars, since all States, however "red" they may be, are Imperialist by nature.
-With the bankruptcy of State Communism in Russia, and of Social Democracy in Germany, with the ever growing contradictions within Capitalist society, the struggle of the working masses against the existing social order is growing and expanding throughout the world, while at the same time continuing technical progressÑresulting in the constant enlargement of industrial enterprises and the socialisation within them of the productive processesÑcreates the essential material pre-requisites for the transfer from a Capitalist economy to a more perfect one - that of Libertarian Communism. this in the sphere of general politics, it must be directed against the political partisan Second and Third Internationals.
+With the bankruptcy of State Communism in Russia, and of Social Democracy in Germany, on the other hand, in the sphere of general politics, it must be directed against the political partisan Second and Third Internationals.
 The guidance in this struggle must be vested in the International of revolutionary productive unions, i.e. the International Workingmen's Association, established by the unification of revolutionary productive unions of all countries at the Berlin Congress on December 25, 1922.